khalilchouchen1994/tumai-demo/Instructions/Exercises/01-natural-language-azure-openai.md

     from openai import AzureOpenAI
     ```

 1. In the application code for your language, replace the comment ***Initialize the Azure OpenAI client...*** with the following code to initialize the client and define our system message.
+Enter an appropriate system prompt to order the model to summarize an email.

     **C#**: Program.cs